Web Application

 Compile

-Open a terminal in the apps/rider-app folder and run the below command:
+Open a terminal in the apps/rider-frontend folder and run the below command:

 flutter build web --release